 Venezuela, general elections, 21 November 2021

 An EP delegation travelled to Venezuela to observe the general elections.
 Using a well-established methodology, the MEPs assessed whether the elections were held in accordance with the country's international commitments and national laws.
-For more information about the conduct of the elections, you can click on the EOM press release.
+For more information about the conduct of the elections, you can click on the EOM Final report and the Press release.

 The EP delegation was composed of nine MEPs and integrated in the EU Election Observation Mission, led by another MEP, Chief Observer Ms Isabel Santos (S&D, Portugal).